Achieving 100 per cent renewable energy.

-We’re currently on track toward achieving an ambitious goal: to power every Apple facility entirely with energy from renewable sources — solar, wind, hydro, and geothermal.
-We’ve already reached this milestone at all of our data centers that provide online services to our customers, including in Maiden, North Carolina.
-We’ve also reached 100 percent at our facilities in Austin, Cork, and Munich and at our Infinite Loop campus in Cupertino.
+We’re currently on track towards achieving an ambitious goal: to power every Apple facility entirely with energy from renewable sources — solar, wind, hydro and geothermal.
+We’ve already reached this milestone at all our data centres that provide online services to our customers, including in Maiden, North Carolina.
+We’ve also reached 100 per cent at our facilities in Austin, Cork and Munich, and at our Infinite Loop campus in Cupertino.

-Apple launches the redesigned iMac, which uses 68 percent less material and generates 67 percent fewer carbon emissions than earlier generations.
-In addition, the aluminum stand on the iMac is made using 30 percent recycled content.
+Apple launches the redesigned iMac, which uses 68 per cent less material and generates 67 per cent fewer carbon emissions than earlier generations.
+In addition, the aluminium stand on the iMac is made using 30 per cent recycled content.

 Apple introduces its redesigned AirPort Express with an enclosure containing bio-based polymers derived from industrial-grade rapeseed and post-consumer recycled PC-ABS plastic.

-Apple achieves 100 percent renewable energy use in corporate facilities in Austin, Elk Grove, Cork, and Munich; at many sites in Australia; at the Infinite Loop campus in Cupertino; as well as at data centers in Newark, Maiden, and Prineville.
-Among all Apple corporate facilities worldwide, 75 percent of the total energy used comes from renewable sources — a 114 percent increase since 2010.
+Apple achieves 100 per cent renewable energy use in corporate facilities in Austin, Elk Grove, Cork and Munich; at many sites in Australia; at the Infinite Loop campus in Cupertino; as well as at data centres in Newark, Maiden and Prineville.
+Among all Apple corporate facilities worldwide, 75 per cent of the total energy used comes from renewable sources — a 114 per cent increase since 2010.

-At the data center in Maiden, North Carolina, Apple completes construction and begins operation of the largest end user-owned solar array and the largest non-utility fuel cell in the United States.
+At the data centre in Maiden, North Carolina, Apple completes construction and begins operation of the largest end-user-owned solar array and the largest non-utility fuel cell in the United States.

-Apple commissions our data center in Maiden, North Carolina, and it earns the coveted LEED Platinum certification from the U.S. Green Building Council.
+Apple commissions our data centre in Maiden, North Carolina and it earns the coveted LEED Platinum certification from the U.S. Green Building Council.

 All displays offered by Apple use mercury-free LED backlight technology with arsenic-free display glass.